Lecture notes on the flow equation approach to singular stochastic PDEs: Effective equation

 \section{Effective equation}

 The starting point of the flow equation approach is a reformulation of the original SPDE~\eqref{eq:intro_mild} in terms of an effective equation, an equivalent description that captures how the nonlinear interactions evolve under progressive coarse-graining.
-The key advantage of this reformulation is that, unlike the original equation, it remains meaningful in the limit where the regularization is removed.
+The key advantage of this reformulation, shared by all pathwise approaches to singular SPDEs, is that the resulting equation remains meaningful even in the limit where the regularization is removed, unlike the original ill-posed equation itself.